tiendung/tamedu/README.md

 ```
 LATER: need to find widget width to override the image

-## How to click button to play audio from an url?
+## How to play audio from an url?
 https://developer.android.com/guide/topics/media/media-formats
 Opus		Android 5.0+		• Ogg (.ogg), • Matroska (.mkv)
 https://developer.android.com/guide/topics/media/mediaplayer
 LATER: load remote audio in a separate thread/worker/routine so it don't block the main app

+## How to handle (click) events on widget?
+KEYWORDS: android remoteview widget

 ## How to refresh a widget after a fixed period of time?
 https://developer.android.com/reference/android/appwidget/AppWidgetProviderInfo.html#updatePeriodMillis